treagod/docs/docs/runtime_flags.md

 crystal run ./src/appliaction.cr -D swagger
 ```

-3.Flag which enables the static file:
+3.Flag which enables the static file serving:

 ```bash
 # -D is used to define a compile time flag.